JoeyAnthony/XRGameBridge/README.md

 > This project, initially started as a passion project, has spun-off from Leia Inc and is now standalone.
 Thanks again to Leia Inc and former Dimenco for their support, we still strive to get SR in the hands of as many people as possible out of love for the technology.

-OpenXR Runtime meant run games modded with UEVR on SR displays
+OpenXR Runtime meant to run games modded with UEVR on SR displays

 ## How to build
 The project builds with CMake and C++ 20 for Visual Studio 2022